ismms-himc/clustergrammer2/ROADMAP.md

 # Clustergrammer2 Roadmap

 Clustergrammer2 is a Jupyter Widget that enables researchers to interactively explore and analyze high-dimensional single-cell data.
-Our immediate goals are to improve the interactive visualization as well as add additional data analysis methods.
+Our goals are to:

+* improve the interactive visualization
+* add and improve additional data analysis methods (e.g. gene signature methods)

 If you have feedback or concerns please submit an issue on GitHub.